 We The Animals is a gentle yet harrowing tale about a premature coming-of-age in a fractured home, mainly seen from the perspective of the child.
 It’s very honest and brutal, without slipping into cliches.
 The action is interspersed by Jonah’s hand drawings fully animated.
 It’s as if Jonah’s angst and fantasies were given a lease of life.
 These drawings include both violence and sexual elements.
 The montage is exquisite, supported by an electrifying soundtrack.
 Jarring sound effects accentuate the violence.
 And Jonah’s battling with his hormones and emotions.

 One of the most cathartic moments of the film takes place in the back of a pickup truck, where the boisterous three brothers enjoy each other’s companies.
 They jump, they roar and they hug each other.
 Despite their differences, there seems to be a strong connection between them.

 Towards the end of the film, Jonah finds a very peculiar hiding place: a grave that his father inexplicably dug in their garden.
 This is where he allows his imagination to fly as high as possible.
 Breaking away from his broken family is often the only way to allow his creativity to flourish.
 His “flight of imagination” inside the mysterious grave is the most poetic and technically accomplished sequence of the film.
 We the Animals is poetical journey through childhood worth taking.

 We the Animals shows at BFI Flare, taking place between March 21st and 31st.
 It is out in cinemas on Friday, June 14th.
+On VoD the following Monday.
 The film is based on the novel by the same name, written by Justin Torres.